-Washington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Washington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Washington is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Washington who work in management occupations (12.49%), sales jobs (12.47%), and office and administrative support (12.12%).
+There are especially a lot of people living in Washington who work in sales jobs (13.16%), management occupations (12.64%), and office and administrative support (11.25%).

 Also of interest is that Washington has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Washington’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Washington’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The people who call Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Washington include Polish, Italian, Irish, and English.